 And I could wish my days to be Bound each to each by natural piety

-In the last two lines of the poem, Wordsworth closes by reiterating this idea that he hopes to continue being in awe of nature.
-He wants every day to be tied together by an on going theme of love for the world.
+In the last two lines of the poem, Wordsworth closes by reiterating the idea that he hopes to continue being in awe of nature.
+He wants every day to be tied together by an ongoing theme of love for the world.
 The words “natural piety” imply that the poet considered his feeling for nature to be so reverent that seeing a rainbow was an almost religious experience.